Category: Physics

 • Chemical Clock

 Wooster’s summer 2019 Sherman-Fairchild group just published, “Disruption and recovery of reaction–diffusion wavefronts interacting with concave, fractal, and soft obstacles”, in Physica A. Working with Fish Yu ’21, Chase Fuller ’19, Margaret McGuire ’20, and Niklas Manz (Physics) was wonderful.
-Extending previous work with Reba Glaser (SUNY Geneseo)’19 and Nate Smith ’18, we wrote computer…
+Sherman-Fairchild group, summer 2019.
+Extending previous work with Reba Glaser (SUNY Geneseo)’19 and Nate Smith…

 • Novel Math, Nobel Physics